The Best Carousels In and Around Jersey City

 Green Park, 14th St, Jersey City

-This park is an excellent place for all ages to spend warm, sunny days.
+Newport Green Park is an excellent place for all ages to spend warm, sunny days.
 Picnic tables and chairs and lovely walking trails enchant all visitors.
 But, what makes this park unique is the beautiful carousel for kids with an impressive view of the Manhattan skyline.
 You can soak in the sun and enjoy the view at the same time.
 The iconic old-fashioned carousel is located directly on the waterfront and boasts with 12 horses and two chariot benches.
 It is one of the only carousels in the area and a great new attraction for Newport residents and visitors.

 New Dock St, Brooklyn, NY